FIND YOUR FAITH

 OUR COMMUNITY

 A number of B.C. clergy trace their beginnings to St. Herman’s parish.
 Priests and deacons from All Saints Church in Victoria, St. Barnabas Church in Comox, St. John of Shanghai in Vancouver and St. Aidan’s Church in Cranbrook all were baptized at St. Herman’s.
-It is served by Fr.
-Lawrence, assisted by deacons Gregory Wright and by priest Symeon Price.
+It is served by Father Gregory Wright, Fr.
+Lawrence, and by priest Symeon Price.

 Today the majority of the parish consists of converts, just like its first founders, as well as a number of members from several different traditionally Orthodox backgrounds.
 The parish community, with a great number of young families, has mostly outgrown its present quarters and have moved into the larger and more fully Orthodox temple they have built.